-Building your own PC might sound intimidating — but if you're a gamer, we know the thought has crossed your mind at least once.
-After all, a custom-built gaming rig is the only surefire way to get exactly what you want, exactly the way you want it.
-When you control everything that goes into your PC from the power supply up, you know that you'll be able to play the games you want, at the framerates you want, without sacrificing performance.
-Building your own PC is easier than you think (not to mention fun and rewarding).
-It's also the perfect next step if you're already a gamer, because a home-built PC lets you keep the door open for upgrades — as technology changes, as your gaming tastes and needs change, or as your budget allows.
+Building a gaming PC from scratch is the only sure-fire way to ensure that your system is capable of satisfying all of your personal preferences.
+When you determine everything that goes into your PC from the power supply up, you know that you'll be able to play the games you want at the frame rates you want.
+In addition, a home-built PC keeps the door open for upgrades — as technology changes, as your gaming tastes and needs change, or as your budget allows.

-Building a gaming PC isn't difficult, but it's also not always intuitive.
-That's why we've put together this comprehensive step-by-step guide to building your first gaming PC — complete with tips and tricks from our veteran builders.
+Though building a PC can seem intimidating, you might find that it’s easier than you think, especially when broken into manageable steps.
+That's why we've put together this comprehensive step-by-step guide to building your first gaming PC, complete with tips and tricks from our veteran builders.

 PREP 1: PC Build Tools